 It is clear that a large number of companies are not aware of this obligation.
 The Chamber of Commerce is offering information sessions to raise awareness and to give them the opportunity to exchange views with experts in the field.

-In addition to these free webinars, the Chamber of Commerce will publish a practical guide containing all the useful information concerning electronic invoicing: presentation of the regulatory framework, explanation of electronic invoicing, advantages, testimonies, introduction of the different types of support and a lot of practical information.
+In addition to these free webinars, the Chamber of Commerce published a practical guide containing all the useful information concerning electronic invoicing: presentation of the regulatory framework, explanation of electronic invoicing, advantages, testimonies, introduction of the different types of support and a lot of practical information.
 The Chamber of Commerce will support Luxembourg companies in this digital transition so that it becomes an opportunity to develop services and reduce costs.

 To be eligible for this support, a company must meet the following cumulative criteria